Understanding Context In Android Application

 What is Context in Android?

-Context is like a handle to the system, it provides access to the resources, databases and preferences, and etc. An Android app has activities.
+Context is like a handle to the system, it provides access to the resources, databases, and preferences, etc. An Android app has activities.
 It’s like a handle to the environment your application is currently running in.
 The activity object extends the Context object.
-It allows access to application specific resources and class and information about the application environment.
+It allows access to application-specific resources and gives information about the application environment.

-Context is almost everywhere in Android Development and it is the most important thing in the Android Development, so we must understand to use it correctly.
+Context is almost everywhere in Android Development and it is the most important thing in Android Development, so we must understand to use it correctly.

 Context can easily lead to memory leaks in an android application.

-There are many different types of context in android, so let’s understand what are those, how to use those and when to use which one.
+As there are different types of context in Android, we as an Android Developer often get confused about which context to use at which place.
+So let’s understand what are those, how to use those and when to use which one.

-It is an instance which is the singleton and can be accessed in an activity via
+It is an instance that is the singleton and can be accessed in activity via

 getApplicationContext().
 This context is tied to the lifecycle of an application.
-The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope of an activity.
+The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope of activity.

 Example Use: If you have to create a singleton object for your application and that object needs a context, always pass the application context.